UK Labour's business charm offensive yet to win over some big donors

 THE PARTY OF BUSINESS?

-Ahead of the last election, Caudwell gave the Conservatives 500,000 pounds because he was convinced that Corbyn "would be absolutely catastrophic for the UK", he said.
+Ahead of the last election, Cauldwell gave the Conservatives 500,000 pounds because he was convinced that Corbyn "would be absolutely catastrophic for the UK", he said.

 Starmer, since becoming Labour leader in 2020, has courted company owners, investors and bankers, aware that the party enjoyed its greatest electoral success in modern times under the pro-business leadership of Blair.